EvilDrPurple/AutoInventory/README.md

 Though this may be complicated and difficult for the user to understand how it works
 - [ ] (Maybe) add something that detects if there are warnings in eResturant
 - [ ] (Maybe) do some CI/CX shenanigans
+- [ ] (Maybe) have a status bar that shows what the program is doing and its progress